RSS (Really Simple Syndication or RDF Site Summary, Rich Site Summary) Feeds can add to your SEO campaign.

 How do RSS feeds work?

-Check out this cool and informative tool / video on RSS by CommonCraft.
+Check out the cool and informative tool / video on RSS by CommonCraft below.

 Now…Spend some time optimizing the text in your RSS feeds just like you’d do for your pages and posts.
 Be sure to use descriptive, keyword targetted text in your titles and descriptions.